-- 42. GREEN BUILDING-MIXED-USE: The project is required to meet the mandatory measures of the California Green Building Standards Code and meet the intent of 120 GreenPoint Rated points, for the residential portion of the project and meet the intent of LEED Certified[TM] for the nonresidential portion of the project.
-All mandatory prerequisite points and minimum point totals per category to attain GreenPoint Rated status or LEED Certified[TM] status must be achieved, unless specific point substitutions or exceptions are approved by the Community Development Department.
-Formal project registration and certification through Build It Green or U.S. Green Building Council is not required for compliance with the Mountain View Green Building Code (MVGBC).
-The project is also required to comply with Title 24, Part 6. - 43.
-GREEN BUILDING-TENANT IMPROVEMENTS: All nonresidential tenant improvements, including building additions of 1,000 square feet or greater, and/or building alterations with a permit valuation of \$200,000 or above, must meet the mandatory measures of the California Green Building Standards Code and Title 24, Part 6.
+37. GREEN BUILDING-RESIDENTIAL NEW CONSTRUCTION: The project is required to meet the mandatory measures of the California Green Building Standards Code and meet the intent of LEED® Gold GreenPoint Rated points.
+All mandatory prerequisite points and minimum point totals per category to attain GreenPoint Rated status must be achieved, unless specific point substitutions or exceptions are approved by the Community Development Department.
+Formal project registration and certification through Build It Green is not required for compliance with the Mountain View Green Building Code (MVGBC).
+The project is also required to comply with Title 24, Part 6.